-Six different tritium breeding concepts—the Test Blanket Modules—will be tested in dedictated ''ports'' in the vacuum vessel like this one.
+Six different tritium breeding concepts—the Test Blanket Modules—will be tested in dedictated ''ports'' in the vacuum vessel.
 The successful development of tritium breeding is essential for the future of fusion energy.

 Tritium and deuterium are two isotopes of hydrogen that will be used to fuel the fusion reaction in ITER.
 While deuterium can be extracted from seawater in virtually boundless quantities, the supply of available tritium is limited, estimated currently at twenty kilos.

 A second source of tritium fortunately exists: tritium can be produced within the tokamak when neutrons escaping the plasma interact with a specific element—lithium—contained in the blanket

 .
 This concept of 'breeding' tritium during the fusion reaction is an important one for the future needs of a large-scale fusion power plant.